EMF & ELF Health Risks: Get The Facts

 Studies in people

-Studying the effects of ELF radiation in people can be hard, for many reasons:
+Studying the effects of ELF radiation on people can be hard for many reasons:

-Exposure to ELF radiation is very common, so it’s not possible to compare people who are exposed with people who aren’t exposed.
+Exposure to ELF radiation is very common, so it’s impossible to compare people who are exposed to ELF radiation with those who aren’t.
 Instead, studies try to compare people exposed at higher levels with people exposed at lower levels.

 It is very hard to determine how much ELF radiation a person has been exposed to, especially over a long period.
 As far as we know, the effects of ELF radiation do not add up over time, and there is no test that can measure how much exposure a person has had.